qwd/dev-site/_docs_en/resource/warning-info.md

 You can use `warning.endTime` to estimate when a warning message will expire, or when you can no longer get a warning message with the same ID as the previous one, which means that the warning has expired.

-## Level (Severity)
+## Level (deprecated)

+`warning.level` represents the level of the warning information.

+> **Warning:** This field is currently deprecated, replaced with [severity](/en/docs/resource/warning-info/#severity) and [severity color](/en/docs/resource/warning-info/#severity-color).
+{:.bqwarning}

+## Severity

+`warning.severity` indicates the intensity of the impact caused by the warning event.

-Every country and region may have its own definitions or protocols for weather warning levels(severity) and not all warning messages have every level, for example, haze warnings are only available in Yellow(Moderate) and Orange(Severe).
+Every country and region may have its own definitions or protocols for warning severity.

-#### Color

-For some countries and regions, weather warning levels are usually defined by colors.
-For mainland China, White (Guangdong Province only), Blue, Yellow, Orange and Red are used.
-For Hong Kong(SAR China), Yellow, Red and Black are used.
-For Macau(SAR China), Blue, Yellow, Orange, Red and Black are used.
-For Russia, White, Green, Yellow, Orange and Red are uesed.
-For India and European region, Green, Yellow, Orange and Red are available.

-In general, the darker the color, the higher the severity of the warning.
-Currently available colors include:

-- White
-- Blue
-- Green
-- Yellow
-- Orange
-- Red
-- Black

-#### Text

-For some countries and regions, weather warning levels are usually defined by text.
 For Kuwait, Minor, Moderate, Severe and Extreme are used.
 For Brazil, Moderate, Severe and Extreme are applied.
 For South Africa, Minor, Moderate, Extreme and Unknown are applied.
 For Australia, Cancel, None, Unknown, Standard, Minor, Moderate, Major, Severe and Extreme are applied.
 For other countries and regions, Unknown, Minor, Moderate, Severe and Extreme are available.

-Currently available text includes:
+Currently available severity includes:

 - Cancel
 - None